imallona/principles_of_benchmarking_in_bioinformatics/01-basics/exercises/exercises.md

 > [!NOTE]
-> Conda modifies the PATH to point to the "right" software versions
+> Conda is a package manager, so it downloads software executables, but it also modifies the PATH to point to the "right" software versions (hence handling software environments)

 #### Q5.2: What is the difference between `conda create` and `conda install`?